-With over 15 years in the real estate industry as an agent, both in multi-family and residential real estate, I have been through tons and tons of transactions and have learned many lessons from each.
+With about 20 years in the real estate industry as an agent, both in multi-family and residential real estate, I have been through tons and tons of transactions and have learned many lessons from each.
 Not every transaction is the same, and each brings upon it’s own challenges, and it’s up to the agent to be pro-active and solutions-based.
 But, some mistakes can be prevented on the Buyer’s end.
 Here are some mistakes that I have seen many first-time homebuyers make, which I am passing along so that you can be even more prepared to excel through the home buying process, when the time is right for you.
 Ready to get your learn on? 😉

 1.)
 Not getting a pre-approval prior to home shopping.
 I have spoken with many first-timers (well, some move-up Buyers, too) at my open houses, and I get it…it’s an exciting thing to tour properties!
 I also love to walk through homes, but it’s important to really know what you qualify for (what the bank is willing to lend) BEFORE you do your research in person, and not just try to guess at what you can afford.
 Believe me when I say that the numbers that you see online will be different than what you get from a lender.
 Factoring in income-to-debt ratios and credit scores are what matters, not just initial investment and monthly HOA amounts.
 And, know that all of those cool online mortgage calculators are meaningless.
 Why would you risk falling in love with homes that are $100k higher than what you can comfortably invest in, especially in this market where Sellers are receiving 98% of their asking amount?
 You must be prepared (please know that you will not be able to make an offer on a property without a pre-approval, and I’d hate to see anyone scrambling to try to get one once they found a home that they like, while other prepared Buyers are already beginning to submit offers) and be able to show that the bank has agreed to lend on the offer amount.
 Additionally, in this current market, if you actually want to have a chance to win a home and be looked at by the Seller with more confidence over your competition, please take my advice and go a step further than a pre-approval by actually getting FULLY approved for a loan with a local lender.
 It takes twice as long to get the full approval, since your file will go through the underwriting process, yet my preferred lender can have this done for you in about 48 hours.
 This is an actual guarantee that the bank has approved your financials and will lend to you (unlike a pre-approval), with the exception of looking at the individual complex financials, as well as the appraisal report.